balaji-ramk/kindamoled-fox/README.md

 - Paste the folder `chrome` from the downloaded zip into the folder you opened.
 - Restart Firefox.
+- (Recommended) Disable any previous themes, if you have any.

 Known Issues:
 - The search suggestions alignment can be weird.